erf/vis-plug/README.md

 List, install and update plugins and themes using the [Commands](#commands).

-Plugins are required at startup after calling `plug-install`.
+Plugins and themes are installed / required at startup.

 # Install